 See him here in Hospitals Go After Accident Victims’ Settlement Money.

 Geoff is the past-President of the State Bar of Arizona (2015-2016).
-The President leads the Board of Governors which itself oversees the Bar’s $15 million annual budget and licenses approximately 18,000 attorneys throughout the state.
+The SBA President leads the Board of Governors, which itself oversees the Bar’s $15 million annual budget and licenses approximately 18,000 attorneys throughout the state.
+During his term, Geoff’s focus was “access to justice.”
+To further this goal he developed the SBA’s Public Service Center, which connects pro bono and modest means clients with attorneys willing to assist them for little or no cost.

-Geoff is the current President of the Arizona Association for Justice, also known as the Arizona Trial Lawyers Association, consisting of about 700 Arizona lawyers.
-AzAJ is the sole Arizona bar association specifically dedicated to protecting the rights of tort victims and insurance consumers.
+Geoff is also the past-President of the Arizona Association for Justice (2016-2017), previously known as the Arizona Trial Lawyers Association.
+AzAJ consists of about 700 lawyers and is the sole Arizona bar association specifically dedicated to protecting the rights of tort victims and insurance consumers.

-Geoff also serves as a Judge Pro Tempore with the Maricopa County Superior Court and volunteers his time with a number of organizations, including the Southwest Center for HIV/AIDS, the Arizona Brain Injury Association and assisting poor and indigent families with free legal services.
+For ten years, Geoff also served as a Judge Pro Tempore with the Maricopa County Superior Court.
+He also volunteers his time with a number of public service organizations and devotes significant time to assisting poor and indigent families with free legal services.

 - Arizona State Bar, 2000